 If you experience temporary or permanent mobility impairments, Old Dominion University has options to support you.

-Students with temporary mobility impairments who do not have current ODU parking permits or state issued accessible parking placards can receive these through the Transportation and Parking Services office located at 100 Parking Garage A, 4310 Elkhorn Ave, Norfolk, VA 23529.
-Temporary ODU parking permits can be issued on a monthly rate and a temporary accessible pass can be issued with documentation from a doctor explaining the mobility impairment.
+Students with temporary mobility impairments who do not have current ODU parking permits or state-issued accessible parking placards can receive these through the Transportation and Parking Services office located at 100 Parking Garage A, 4310 Elkhorn Ave, Norfolk, VA 23529.
+Temporary ODU parking permits can be issued at a monthly rate and a temporary accessible pass can be issued with documentation from a doctor explaining the mobility impairment.